Improving the life chances of children, getting them back into school and ready to learn

 Investment in core functions is essential for any organisation to be resilient, responsive and to grow.
 We have supported School-Home Support with unrestricted core funding since 2012,so that they can continue to provide the best possible interventions to help children learn and thrive.Kari Holtung, Programme Director

 Partner since: 2012

 Pears Foundation supports children who face extra barriers to learning.

 Children with serious challenges at home don’t go into the classroom on a level playing field with their peers.
 That is if they attend at all – across England, one in nine children and young people are persistently absent from school, missing weeks, months and even years of their education, severely affecting their future life chances.
 And it’s not just their future that is at risk: children not in school are more vulnerable to becoming involved in dangerous behaviours like gang activity, drugs or alcohol.

-School-Home Support (SHS) works to bring children back to school, ready to learn.
-This means tackling deep seated challenges no child should have to deal with, but which for too many children create significant barriers to learning.
-Partnering with schools, local authorities and communities, SHS’s expert practitioners support families to address complex problems, from housing or benefits issues, to improving damaged family relationships and enhancing parenting skills.
+School-Home Support (SHS) provides personalised support to bring children back to school, ready to learn.
+This means tackling deep seated challenges for the whole family that create barriers to learning.
+Partnering with families, schools, local authorities and communities, SHS’s expert practitioners help address complex problems from issues with housing to concerns about money, or support with family relationships.

-From their base in London and Kent, SHS have recently expanded to Bradford, Blackpool and Manchester.
+From their base in London and Kent, SHS have recently expanded to Bradford, Blackpool, Manchester and Liverpool.